jurkian/react-bank/README.md

 Moved to HTML5/CSS3 using Avocode ([link to HTML/CSS repo](https://github.com/jurkian/daily-ui-30-html)).

-Technologies used: React, JavaScript ES6, Sass, Bootstrap 3
+Technologies used: React, Redux, JavaScript ES6, Sass, Bootstrap 3

 ## How to use it?